injashkin/md-pug-to-html/README.md

 ```

+Below is an example of how you can use MdPugToHtml CLI with custom options.
 Open a terminal, create a directory, for example, `my-site`, and navigate to it:

 ```
 mkdir my-site